The gun safe industry misleads consumers with deceptive ratings and bogus certifications

 Fire rated gun safes

-Are the really fire proof?
+Are they really fire proof?

-Looking at the stickers on two safes, one says 45 minute fire rating and one says 60 minutes fire certified.
+Looking at the stickers on two safes, one says 45-minute fire rating and one says 60 minutes fire certified.
 What does that actually mean?
 The answer is somewhat vague and unknown.
 These types of fire ratings are created by the gun safe manufacturers with no oversight.
 Each manufacturer has their own system.
 In the case of the Chinese safe, this is just a sticker and there is no testing done it all.
 UL Laboratories certifies safes with three standard class ratings.
 UL Class 350-1, UL Class 350-2 and UL Class 350-3.
 If your safe does not have a UL class 350 certification then it is not fireproof.
 I encourage you to do your own research.
 There have been several articles written on the subject.
-The data supports that whether guns survive a fire in a safe, gun cabinet or wooden box has more to do with how the fire burns then the actual rating of the container that they’re stored in.
+The data supports that whether guns survive a fire in a safe, gun cabinet or wooden box has more to do with how the fire burns than the actual rating of the container that they’re stored in.
 RSC containers are being sold and advertised as fire-rated gun safes but per UL standards they’re not safes at all.
 They do not meet the minimum standard to be called a safe and the fire ratings are not independently verified.
 You’re buying a big, big heavy cabinet with a perception of security.

 True fire rated safe.

 The construction of most traditional gun safes is a container made from 11 to 16 gauge steel lined with drywall and covered with carpeting.
 To achieve a true fire safe rating, you need a 10GA steel container with a steel inner wall that is filled with a specific material – see image above.

 Drywall is used in RSC containers because it’s heavy and cheap.